JSudron/Contact-Aberdeen/README.md

 ### Media

 The header image 'bw-audience.jpg' was taken from [Pexels](https://www.pexels.com/) stock image library,which added the greyscale filter to on Photoshop.
+The image 'location-image' was a screenshot from Google maps.
 The remaining photos used in this site were created and obtained from the client Jonny Kennedy.

 ### Acknowledgements

-The majority of code was learnt through Code Institute tutorials & reading through 'HTML & CSS design and build websites' by Jon Duckett.
-However, specific sections have parts of code were learnt from various sites, which was then amended by myself to obtain the look & feel
+Parts of code were learnt from various sites, which was then amended by myself to obtain the look & feel I was after.
-I was after.
-Apart from the JavaScript code, no code was copied and pasted over.
-An understanding of the code was learnt before code was then typed up with significant changes made by myself.

 - Navbar Section -
 Code learnt from navbar tutorials at [Mdbootstrap](https://mdbootstrap.com/docs/jquery/navigation/hamburger-menu/) & Code Institute tutorials).